Shaleeta/607-2024/Goblin.md

 Over the weekend I got around to recording my audio.
 I had a few errors in the initial steps so I ended up trying a different microphone.
 I recorded two different chapters (chp 1 and chp 8) with 5 min of audio each.

+For the next week my goals are to:
+- [ ] Edit audio into two segements
+- [ ] Add sound effects
+- [ ] Record my audio portion (chapter titles)